Fuel poverty is the condition by which a household is unable to afford to heat (or cool) their home to an adequate temperature.

 The cold facts

-• 3.26 million – The official number of households who live in a low income household with poor energy efficiency in England in 2022 (this is the definition the Government measures targets by).
+- 3.17 million – The official number of households who live in a low income household with poor energy efficiency in England in 2024 (this is the definition the Government measures targets by).
+The number of households who are required to spend more than 10 per cent of their income (after housing costs) on domestic energy in 2023 was 36.4 per cent of households (8.91 million) – up from 27.4 per cent in 2022 (6.66 million).

-• 32% – the number of households in fuel poverty who will not be helped by existing Government support in 2023/24 (CPAG / University of York).
+- 32% – the number of households in fuel poverty who were not be helped by Government support in 2023/24 (CPAG / University of York).

-• Over 8 million adults will spend 2023/24 in cold damp homes which contributed to worsening public health and pressures on the NHS.
+- Over 8 million adults will spend 2023/24 in cold damp homes which contributed to worsening public health and pressures on the NHS (Warm This Winter).

 Average household energy bills have been increasing since a low in 2020.